WaletSec/waletsec.github.io/posts/2021-04-26-You-should-die-HeroCTF.fr.md

 ### Solution

 We go to the address given to us - [http://chall1.heroctf.fr:9000/](http://chall1.heroctf.fr:9000/).
-Here, if we open DevTools, we can find interesting comment inside the `body` element.
+Here, if we open DevTools, we can find an interesting comment inside the `body` element.
 ```html
 <body id="page-top">
   <!--